 Chickpea Apple Salad is fall perfect.
 Apples and garbanzo beans combined with pumpkin seeds and cranberries.
 Even the dressing has some great fall flavours.
+You will also want to try this tasty harvest salad.

 This healthy apple salad recipe is sweet, tart, crunchy, protein-packed, vegan-friendly and gluten-free too.
 Great for weekday lunches.
 Awesome for brunch too.

-This Harvest Turkey Wrap is another great fall recipe.
+Harvest Turkey Wrap is another great fall recipe.
 The perfect way to use leftover holiday turkey.

 Are you excited for apple season?
 I sure am.
 Crisp, juicy, fresh-picked right from the orchard.
 A sure sign of fall.
 Just what I need for apple oatmeal muffins, perfect for breakfast.